neoforged/Documentation/docs/items/armor.md

     // The item stack representing the item being rendered as a model
     // This is only used to get the dyeable, foil, and armor trim information stack,
-    // The stack used to render the model in the correct location poseStack,
+    // The pose stack used to render the model in the correct location poseStack,
     // The source of the buffers to get the vertex consumer of the render type bufferSource,